MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 manager: shellyha
 ---

-# Responding to GDPR data subject delete requests for Dynamics 365 AI for Customer Service Virtual Agent
+# Responding to GDPR data subject delete requests for Dynamics 365 Customer Service Virtual Agent

 The “right to erasure” by the removal of personal data from an organization’s customer data is a key protection in the General Data Protection Regulation (GDPR).
 Removing personal data includes removing all personal data and system-generated logs except audit log information.

 ## Manage delete requests

-Dynamics 365 AI for Customer Service Virtual Agent offers the following experiences to delete personal data for a specific user:
+Dynamics 365 Customer Service Virtual Agent offers the following experiences to delete personal data for a specific user:

 * [Virtual agent chat logs](#virtual-agent-chat-logs)
 * [Case data connection settings](#case-data-connection-settings)